BlagojeM/GBuildAssistant/README.md

 ### INFO

-- Conan will try to automatically to install system dependencies. with default package manager for your system.
+- Conan will try to automatically to install system dependencies. with default package manager for your system
 - Executable location: `build/bin/GBuildAssistant`
 - After you've done building for first time, system dependencies should be installed
+- It is very desirable to have clang-tidy and cpp-check installed on system, it will automatically be integrated with the project

 ## Platform Support